-Containers created and managed by the Docker platform, are able to provide the service that is running inside the container, not only to other co-located containers, but also to remote hosts.
+Containers created and managed by the Docker engine are able to provide the service that is running inside the container, not only to other co-located containers, but also to remote hosts.
 Docker achieves this with port forwarding.
-For a brief introduction to containers, take a look at a previous article.

 PID TTY STAT TIME COMMAND 8006 ?
 Sl 0:00 docker-proxy -proto tcp -host-ip 0.0.0.0 -host-port 8000 -container-ip 172.17.0.2 -container-port 8000